-Yet as concepts like results-based accountability become the norm and funders increasingly require evaluation plans in grant proposals, it’s important to step back and consider what can be gained from program evaluation.
+Yet, as concepts like results-based accountability become the norm and funders increasingly require evaluation plans in grant proposals, it’s essential to step back and consider what can be gained from program evaluation.
 Most importantly, evaluation provides critical information about whether or not your program is achieving desired results.

 We all know resources are limited.
 Isn’t it better to know sooner rather than later if those resources are being used effectively?
 And for those whose work focuses on our most vulnerable populations, there is even greater urgency to ensure that programs produce positive outcomes.

 So the next time you’re tempted to fall back on all the reasons you can’t evaluate your program, think about all you have to gain if you do.
 Remind yourself that evaluating your program and tracking your outcomes will pay off by helping you to:

 - Clarify program objectives.
 What are you trying to accomplish?
 How will you define success?

 - Solidify support and raise money.
 People–including funders–want to support successful efforts.
 Demonstrating positive outcomes is an invaluable fund-raising tool.

 - Monitor your program.
 Are you really doing what you said you would do?